osism/osism.github.io/docs/guides/operations-guide/rookify.md

 ### Run tests

-Make sure you can reach Rookifies code on you system.
-Then you can either:
+Make sure you can reach Rookify's code on your system.
+Then you can run the following for testing:

-1. run `make run-tests-locally` from the working directory of the rookify repository.
+1. run `make run-tests-locally` from the working directory of the Rookify repository.
 If you prefer to use a containerized setup, use `make run-tests`.
 2. run `.venv/bin/python -m pytest` from the virtual environment of you installation